What Is IRS Form 941?

-Businesses with employees must file IRS Form 941 on a quarterly basis to report income taxes, social security taxes, and Medicare taxes that they’ve withheld from employee paychecks.
-This form is also used to report the employer’s quarterly portion of social security and Medicare taxes.
+IRS Form 941 is a quarterly tax form businesses with employees must file to report income taxes, social security taxes, and Medicare taxes they’ve withheld from employee paychecks.
+IRS Form 941 is also used to report the employer’s quarterly portion of social security and Medicare taxes.
 Filing deadlines are the last day of January, April, July, and October.

-As a small business owner, we’re venturing to guess that filing taxes is not something you look forward to.
-But the IRS doesn’t easily let businesses forget their tax responsibilities.
+As a small business owner, we’re venturing to guess that filing taxes and business accounting generally is not something you look forward to.
+But the IRS doesn’t easily let businesses forget their tax-filing responsibilities.
 Unlike individual taxpayers, who only have to file one tax return per year, most businesses have to file quarterly tax returns.

-On Form 941-Employer’s Quarterly Federal Tax Return, businesses have to report the income taxes and payroll taxes that they’ve withheld from their employees’ wages.
+On Form 941, also known as the Employer’s Quarterly Federal Tax Return, businesses have to report the income taxes and payroll taxes that they’ve withheld from their employees’ wages.
 This is also the form where you calculate and report the employer’s social security and Medicare tax burden.

 After accounting for all of these items, IRS Form 941 will tell you how much money you should have remitted or will need to remit to the government to cover your employment tax responsibilities for the quarter.

 Now that we know more about what Form 941 is, let’s discuss who has to file this IRS business form.
 Most businesses with employees have to file the federal tax Form 941 each quarter to report and calculate employment taxes.
 Only the following types of businesses don’t have to file Form 941:

 - Seasonal businesses don’t have to file during quarters when they haven’t hired anyone

 - Businesses that hire only farmworkers

 - People who hire household employees, such as maids or nannies